Proximal femoral nail

 - hardware failure (rare)

-general complications associated with proximal femoral surgery:
+General complications associated with proximal femoral surgery:

-Implant position, fragment position and fracture healing can be evaluated with an anteroposterior view and a lateral view of the hip.
-The position of the femoral neck screw should be ideally in an inferior position from the AP view and centered position from the lateral view.
+Implant position, fragment position and fracture healing can be evaluated with an anteroposterior view and a lateral radiograph of the hip.
+The position of the femoral neck screw should ideally be in an inferior position from the AP view and centered position from the lateral view.
 The antirotation screw should be positioned above in a centered slightly superior position.
 The femoral neck screw tip should be at least 1-2 mm from the joint space and the tip of the antirotation pin should have considerably more distance.